-The Gridbus broker is an open-source effort, and any help from the community to improve the broker / fix bugs / add new features etc. is always welcome.
-Contributions / enhancements to the broker code may be included in future distributions, after being tested by the broker development team.
-The v.2.x distribution ships with all the source code, and this section describes the design main groups of APIs from the point of view of a developer wanting to contribute towards the broker development.
+5.4 Modifying or Enhancing the broker code to suit your needs included in future distributions, after being tested by the broker development team.
+The v.2.0 distribution ships with all the source code, and this section describes the design main groups of APIs from the point of view of a developer wanting to contribute towards the broker development.
 The following information applies to those who want to modify the broker source code to suit their needs for example, write custom schedulers, middleware plug-ins, application-description interpreters etc for the broker.